Wormholes with Ends of the World: Variants and remarks

 \subsubsection{Light vs heavy in 2D bootstrap}

 As reviewed in Section~\ref{sec:BCFTensemble}, a universal formula for OPE coefficients was obtained for $\overline{C^2_{ijk}}$ in \cite{CMMT19} using a purely 2D bootstrap approach.
-The formula was in fact derived as three independent formulas: when one, two, or all three of the states are heavy and averaged over while light ones (if any) are kept fixed.
-What is interesting is that the resulting formulas all look the same.
+The formula was in fact derived as three independent formulae: when one, two, or all three of the states are heavy and averaged over while light ones (if any) are kept fixed.
+What is interesting is that the resulting formulae all look the same.

 In the first case, two of the states are light and fixed, while the third one is heavy and integrated over.
 The bootstrap method for deriving $\overline{C^2_{ijk}}$ in this case considers four points on the sphere.
 The four-point function can be computed in two ways, namely in the $s$-channel or in the $t$-channel.
 One then considers the kinematic limit where the identity operator dominates the $t$-channel.
 The corresponding conformal blocks can be represented pictorially as 2D pictures by